Code-Institute-Submissions/lisaloudness-milestone_project_1/TESTING.md

 ## **Manual Testing**

-1. Developer Tools were used throughout the developement process to test website responsiveness on all devices.
+1. Developer Tools were used throughout the development process to test website responsiveness on all devices.

 2. All links within the site were tested to ensure that: